-Botox and fillers are gaining popularity among millennials.
-What was once considered a treatment for people over 40, today draws in an ever younger audience of young women hoping to improve their looks without resorting to full surgery.
+What was once considered a treatment for people aged over 40, today draws in an ever younger audience.

-Opinion will always be split on whether this direction of travel is good or healthy.
-However, the reality is droves of women young and old search daily for these treatments on google and other search engines to seek out the best and safest practitioners.
-And, despite Google’s rigorous application of the rules governing the promotion of some cosmetic procedures including Botox clinics up and down the country are running successful aesthetics campaigns that meet the regulatory requirements.
+Opinion will always be split on whether this development is good or healthy.
+However, the reality is that men and women of all ages are using Google and other search engines to seek out the best and safest practitioners.

 Points to consider

 “Botox is a prescription-only medicine (POM) and as such, cannot be advertised to the public… In traditional non-broadcast media, such as leaflets, press ads, brochures, posters and even on sponsored ads, the ASA considers almost every reference to Botox and other botulinum toxin products as promoting a POM.”

 - You can offer consultations for treating lines and wrinkles, and mention Botox if you’re referring to it as a possible treatment option after a consultation.

 Information about your consultations can be added to your webpage, advertisements or social media, but you should carefully consider the wording.

 For example, the advice says, “it’s likely to be considered acceptable” to say, “ ‘A consultation for the treatment of lines and wrinkles’,” but you shouldn’t refer to Botox in the digital ad that drives prospective patients to your website or in information about your consultation.
 You should also ensure that anyone visiting your webpage or social media channels isn’t presented with information about Botox.
 Ads that encourage potential patients to request it as a treatment option should also definitely be avoided.